sourcefrog/cargo-mutants/README.md

 The basic approach is:

-- First, run `cargo build --tests` in the source tree to "freshen" it so that the mutated copies will have a good starting point.
-(This is skipped with `--no-copy-target`.)

-- Make a copy of the source tree into a scratch directory, excluding version-control directories like `.git` and optionally excluding the `/target` directory.
+- Make a copy of the source tree into a scratch directory, excluding version-control directories like `.git` and the `/target` directory.
 The same directory is reused across all the mutations to benefit from incremental builds.

   - After copying the tree, cargo-mutants scans the top-level `Cargo.toml` and any `.cargo/config.toml` for relative dependencies.
 If there are any, the paths are